 - Vertical scrolling of flyer solves navigation issues and ensures zooming in to read is no longer required

 - Integrates the act of flyer browsing and shopping list creation which saves the customer time

 - No need to leave the app for a 3rd party 'Notes' app

 - New features enable customers to enjoy same capabilities as with the paper flyer; alleviates anxiety about no longer receiving physical copies

 After defining certain functionalities that will help customers browse the flyer and create shopping lists, I put together several user flows to visualize their potential thought processes and associated steps while navigating through the app.

 Once I established the functionalities and had an idea of specific user flows, I began to visualize the interface.
 Sketching low fidelity wireframes helped to bring some of my ideas to life.
 Below is a selection of some of my sketches.

 Things really started to take shape when I began turning my sketches into digital wireframes.
 The font treatment and information architecture was defined at this point.
 Below is a selection of some my mid-fidelity wireframes.

 Once my wireframes were complete I applied a visual design system inspired by PC Optimum's branding.
 Finally, I created an interactive prototype ready for user testing.

-To validate my design solutions, I asked 5 participants to complete the following tasks using the interactive prototype:
+I conducted user testing with Maze.design in order to validate my design solutions.
+I asked 5 participants to complete the following tasks using the interactive prototype: